The higher you climb in leadership, the more important skip level meetings become for you.

 Sometimes, they don’t need you to do anything; they just want to vent.
 This is why you need to make sure you’re clear about their expectations and your next steps.
 This makes you synched and helps avoid awkward situations.

 Sarah: Even though a key reason for the meeting is to talk about the manager, I don't want to support gossiping.
 It's a structured meeting that we use for giving feedback, not to talk trash behind people’s backs.

 When I get feedback about what employees wish their manager would do, I listen, but I try not to reinforce it in any inappropriate way.
 I say things like, "That sounds difficult," or "I understand why you want that," while I avoid saying, "Your manager really screwed up."
 I have to be careful about this.

 I also try to avoid saying, "I'm going to solve this problem for you."
-Instead, I try to coach them to solve their problems.
+Instead, I try to coach engineers to solve their problems.
 I involve myself if there is bullying or abuse, but most of the time, employees can solve their issues with some mentoring.

 Sarah: I normally schedule skip level one-on-ones for 30 minutes, unless the person lets me know that they want to specifically discuss a topic.
 Then I schedule extra time.

 I make 45 minutes for the skip level group meetings.
 Sometimes they’re shorter, other times they run a bit longer.
 It varies a lot.

 Tanisha: I do the same.
 I just try to leave an extra 15 minutes after each meeting.
 It doesn’t only give me time to get ready for the next one, but if the meeting runs longer, I still won’t be late.